To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 There are many different types of orthopaedic mattresses available, including many varieties of hybrid beds-in-a-box that combine foam layers with conventional pocket springs.
 We’ve tested (yes, slept on) an awful lot of mattresses here at Expert Reviews, including many that fit the orthopaedic description, so we can offer you honest, impartial buying advice.

-Skip down this page to discover the best orthopaedic mattresses currently on the market, or read on for a buying guide to help you find the ideal mattress for your back, your budget, and your sleeping style.
+Read on to discover the best orthopaedic mattresses currently on the market, or skip down the page for a buying guide to help you find the ideal mattress for your back, your budget and your sleeping style.

 Best orthopaedic mattress: At a glance